CoreyThuro/RB-TT/archive/radical_uf_hott_paper.md

 This resolves the apparent paradox of Volpin's Zenonian sets.
 A set can be finite globally but successor-closed locally because "global" and "local" are defined relative to resource bounds.
 Within Alice's resource context R₁, her number system is complete and successor-closed up to her limits.

-## Part II: Formalizing Resource-Bounded Mathematics: The RB-HOTT Framework
+## Part II: Formalizing Resource-Bounded Mathematics: The RB-TT Framework

 ### 2.1 The Family of Resource-Parameterized Type Theories

 Rather than seeking a single foundational system, we define a family of type theories:

-**RB-HOTT[R]** = Resource-Bounded Ultrafinitist Homotopy Type Theory parameterized by resource context R
+**RB-TT[R]** = Resource-Bounded Ultrafinitist Homotopy Type Theory parameterized by resource context R

 Each member of this family is a complete, coherent type theory suitable for mathematics within its resource bounds.
 Crucially:
 - There is no "universal" or "correct" choice of R